 Meteora view - credits: EGUCHI NAOHIRO/Shutterstock.com

 Your other option is to use the Greek Railway System to Kalambaka.
-Starting from Athens, you should head to the Athens Railway Station (Larissis Station) which is easily accessible through the metro system (metro station: Larissis station - red line).
+Starting from Athens, you should head to the Athens Railway Station which is easily accessible through the metro line -metro station: Larissis station - red line.
 Start from Larissis station at 08.20 am and enjoy the historical route full of spectacular images of natural beauty as you will pass through national parks, and stone arched bridges.
-Let the landscapes follow one another and reach Meteora, spend your day there and return in Athens later that day.
+Let the landscapes follow one another until you reach Meteora.

 Arriving at Meteora